CSNI Task Group on Defence in Depth of Electrical Systems and Grid Interaction (DIDELSYS) – Follow Up

 - Initiate a number of sensitivity studies and comparisons of models on individual NPPs for the purposes of identify important issues.

-The task group will produce a technical opinion paper and is organising a Workshop to discuss the progress made since the publication of the DIDELSYS report (workshop information)
+The task group produced a technical opinion paper and organised a workshop to discuss the progress made since the publication of the DIDELSYS report.

 Committee on the Safety of Nuclear Installations (CSNI) overview